daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "Or: why you'd want to go on a date with me"
+subtitle: "Or: why you'd want to hangout with me"
 css: "/css/aboutme.css"
 ---